Jonathan Sharp: The Heartwood Institute

 Beginning in 2015, Jonathan began releasing 1970s-inspired, "haunting" music under the name The Heartwood Institute.
 As Heartwood, Jonathan explores occult and magical themes in a more downtempo-oriented music format.
 Jonathan began performing live at themed events as Heartwood beginning in 2017.

 Library music and solo recordings

 By the year 2000, Jonathan discovered library music and began making recordings for hire under his own name on behalf of many publishers including his own company, Summer Witch Music.
 Over the next several years Jonathan temporarily ceased his commercial music production in deference to his new career.

-Contemporary with his work as The Heartwood Institute, Jonathan embarked on recordings under his own name of "elegaic piano-led pieces" with an autobiographical theme inspired by photographs taken during his childhood.
+Contemporary with his work as The Heartwood Institute, Jonathan embarked on recordings under his own name of "elegiac piano-led pieces" with an autobiographical theme inspired by photographs taken during his childhood.
 His release Divided Time focuses his childhood years of 1970—1977 when he would split his time between his parents' houses in London and Cumbria.

+Henning Zinoviev & Floating Candles

+In 2022, Sharp produced a pair of releases inspired by classic 1970s era horror soundtracks under the name "Henning Zinoviev & Floating Candles."